Attention:

 Bobby Malhotra

-As a member of the firm’s litigation group, Mr. Malhotra develops innovative, cost-effective and defensible strategies for the preservation, collection, review and production of electronically stored information.
-He regularly advises clients on issues related to eDiscovery preparedness, planning and execution as well as information privacy and data security.
-Mr. Malhotra’s extensive experience includes counseling the firm’s financial institution clients on the unique eDiscovery challenges they face in high-exposure matters arising out of the 2008 financial crisis.
+As a member of the firm’s eDiscovery & Information Governance practice group, Bobby develops innovative, cost-effective and defensible strategies for the preservation, collection, review, and production of electronically stored information.
+He advises clients on issues related to eDiscovery preparedness, planning, and execution as well as information privacy and data security.
+Bobby regularly serves as lead discovery counsel on large-scale matters and manages all aspects of national and international eDiscovery.
+His extensive experience includes counseling financial institution clients on the unique eDiscovery challenges they face in high-exposure matters, as well as leading training on eDiscovery platforms and workflows and providing advice on eDiscovery vendor management and budgeting.
+Bobby serves as outside eDiscovery counsel and trusted advisor to Fortune 500 clients and in this role provides counseling and guidance in connection with legally defensible and standardized company-wide discovery practices.

 Card image cap